Can I Eat Yogurt on the Ketogenic Diet

 The Problem With Most Yogurt

 Most store-bought yogurt has a sugar content that’s way too high if you're on keto.
 Particularly if the yogurt has been flavored or had things like granola or fruit added to it, you simply can’t eat it on a keto diet and stay in ketosis because it has too many total carbs (not to mention too many extra calories).
-There are too many carbs, and it will spike your blood sugar and thus your insulin too - pushing you right out of ketosis and thus depriving you of keto's benefits such as weight loss, more energy, and better mental clarity.
+There are too many carbs, and it will spike your blood sugar and thus your Fat Storing Hormone too - pushing you right out of ketosis and thus depriving you of keto's benefits such as weight loss, more energy, and better mental clarity.